MicrosoftDocs/Viva/Viva/glint/setup/send-employee-attributes.md

 ## Upload dataset

-Upload finalized attributes in the format you have chosen.
-This file format will determine the format for all future uploads.
+Upload finalized attributes in your selected format.
+This file format determines the format for all future uploads.
 Select **Continue.**

 :::image type="content" source="../../media/glint/setup/setup-step1.png" alt-text="Screenshot of attribute setup step 1 to upload your attributes in a finalized file layout.":::